A label die may look small, but its tolerance window is narrow. Too much depth damages the liner; too little depth tears the label during peeling.

 Share label size, material, roll or sheet format, quantity and any current problem.
 A photo of an old die or failed sample speeds up diagnosis.

-The die should be evaluated according to how the label will be used, not only the drawing.
+The die is evaluated according to how the label will be used, not only the drawing.